Configure Opti ID for CMS 12

 Ensure you are using one of the allowed URLs and running your application with HTTPS enabled.

-Why is the edit UI not loading and giving a 404 error?
+Why does the edit UI not load and gives a 404 error?

 Ensure you are accessing the CMS on the/ui/cms path.